 Hrafnsæti Viking Settlement Project

-We are very pleased to introduce you to Hrafn Vaeringi, a local historical re-enactment group who are currently hard at work creating a Viking Settlement here at the sanctuary.
-You can follow the progress of this massive undertaking on their Facebook page and Blog, or why not pop in on a Sunday and have a chat with them?
-They would love to talk to you about their plans, and recruit some new members!
+We are very pleased to introduce you to Hrafn Vaeringi, a local Dark Age historical re-enactment group who are currently hard at work creating a Viking Settlement here at the sanctuary.
+You can follow the progress of this massive undertaking on their Facebook page and Blog.
+We are looking forward to bringing you updates in the near future as the village takes shape!

 Vikings at an Animal Sanctuary?

-We are very passionate about education and as well as our important animal education, we wanted to think outside of the box and do something completely different.
-So, we are taking you back in time to the 11th Century to meet the Vikings!
+Surely a Viking settlement is the last thing you expected to find at an animal sanctuary, and you'd be forgiven for thinking so!
+Here at Brockswood, we are very passionate about education and as well as our important animal education, we wanted to think outside of the box and do something completely different.
+So, we are using a small part of our site to take you back in time to the 11th Century to meet the Vikings!

 We are still in the building stages of this project, but upon its completion, we plan to use the village as a unique Living History project to engage both children and adults in an immersive learning experience at the sanctuary.
 We believe that learning can be far better and more enjoyable when it is taken out of the books and brought to life!